 Annuity Amount The meaning given in Condition 8.1(a).

-Annuity Covered Bonds Covered Bonds which will be redeemed in Annuity Amounts

-(subject to adjustment for indexation in accordance with the provisions specified in the applicable Final Terms) on one or more Interest Payment Dates as specified in the applicable Final relevant provisions thereof) which will be completed for each
+Annuity Covered Bonds Covered Bonds which will be redeemed in Annuity accordance with the provisions specified in the applicable Final Terms) on one or more Interest Payment Dates as specified in the applicable Final Terms.

-Terms.